jalombar/starsmasher/documentation/installation.md

 sudo apt-get install Z
 ```
 Then after the installation of the Z (generic package) package you will be able to continue the StarSmasher installation in a very clean way and without any problems.
 Instead, if you have windows or other OS, you can find problems, then you have to understand where the problem is, search where to get the specific command and other troubles that will only make you waste time unless you are not skilled to do that kind of things.
 This is why we suggest you to use Linux Ubuntu.
 If you don’t have it, just do a bipartition to your PC or Machine.
 You just need 30-40 GBs free and then we suggest you to use an external Hard Disk with few Tera-Bytes of space.

 If you are going to use a lot of particles (100k or more) each snapshot of your simulation is going to weight more than 30 mb.
 Then if you will make it run for thousands and thousands of Snapshots, well, you will need space.
 If you miss it StarSmasher is going to go in a weird error during the run.
 This is why we suggest you to make some runs on your Ubuntu Space (that part of your computer HDD where Ubuntu is installed) to make practice and then install it directly on the Hard Disk.
 Be also sure, if you have a dipartition with Windows, to do a backup of your LINUX OS before installing Windows Updates.
 Why?
 Because it can happen that Windows Update will delete your LINUX dipartition, losing everything you installed.
 So we suggest you or to a backup or Install LINUX in a totally different Hard Disk of your Pc.
-In this way you won't have any problem
+In this way you won't have any problem.
+We also suggest you an Hard Disk of some TBs of memory and make all your simulations there.
+THat's because StarSmasher's snapshot need space and you won't lose any data if something goes bad (in general).

 It’s impossible to run StarSmasher on VirtualBox.
 This is because StarSmasher need real CPU and GPU to run, not a virtual one.
 You will be able to install it on VB (only the CPU version) but if you’ll try to run it, mpirun will go in error.
 Then, please, do a bipartition!
 We don't know if it's possible to run StarSmasher on a GPU cloud or to another Server with 8 GPU that you can rent.
 We will write there when we will try that.
 We hope of yes so you can run simulations with millions of particle without spending thousands of dollars/euros to build a very powerfull computer for only some definitives runs.